particle-iot/dray/README.md

 Note the addition of the `-v /tmp:/tmp` flag in the Docker `run` command above.
 This setting is required **only** if you intend to use custom files as a data-passing mechanism and can be omitted otherwise.

+#### Storing result of the last step

+When the last step defined a custom file in `output` then it's contents will be stored in Redis under `jobs:JOB_ID:output` key.

 ## Building

 To facilitate the creation of small Docker image, Dray is compiled into a statically linked binary that can be run with no external dependencies.